nicolo-ribaudo/jest-light-runner/README.md

 ## Comparison with the default Jest runner

-This approach is wasy faster than the default Jest runner (it [more than doubled](https://github.com/babel/babel/pull/13966#pullrequestreview-819765720) the speed of [Babel](https://github.com/babel/babel)'s tests suite) and has complete support for the Node.js ESM implementation.
+This approach is way faster than the default Jest runner (it [more than doubled](https://github.com/babel/babel/pull/13966#pullrequestreview-819765720) the speed of [Babel](https://github.com/babel/babel)'s tests suite) and has complete support for the Node.js ESM implementation.
 However, it doesn't provide support for most of Jest's advanced features.

 The lists below are not comprehensive: feel free to [start a discussion](https://github.com/nicolo-ribaudo/jest-light-runner/discussions/new) regarding any other missing Jest feature!